 What can I do as a parent to make my child’s time at camp more successful?

-- Please spend time with your camper reviewing basic health and safety guidelines.
+Please spend time with your camper reviewing basic health and safety guidelines:

-- Discourage sharing food or drink
+- Discourage sharing food or drinks

 - Encourage good hand washing